 - Records of completed or in-progress safety assessments;

 - SMS internal review of audit records;

 - Safety promotion records, such as safety surveys and safety newsletters;

 - SMS implementation documentation.

-As we see, safety databases for aviation SMS programs are very extensive.
+As we see, safety databases for aviation SMS are very extensive and cover a wide range of subject areas.
 For example, it is not unusual for a full-featured aviation safety software solution to have more than 25 modules.
 Imagine how much documentation must accompany the most complete SMS software solutions!

 How does this documentation integrate with your SMS manual?

 How well do your risk management processes align with your SMS software documentation?

 Due to the complexity of aviation SMS database solutions, safety managers have a challenge: how to have a complete aviation SMS manual that correctly covers all required elements in the SMS?
 This is difficult because: